-For the vast majority of teachers good behaviour management is, understandably, their number one priority.
+For the vast majority of teachers good behavior management is, understandably, their number one priority.
 Without it, even the best planning and most interesting activities and resources may be totally ineffectual.
-This issue we consider those pupils whose behaviours present a challenge for mainstream teachers and suggest some strategies for teachers to try out
+This issue we consider those pupils whose behaviors present a challenge for mainstream teachers and suggest some strategies for teachers to try out

 Support for SENCOs

-Most schools have very successful behaviour and discipline systems in place, with well established rewards and sanctions systems.
-Sir Alan Steer’s report on improving behaviour and attendance made a number of recommendations and listed five things that schools can do.
-(In response to the report, the secretary of state for Children, Schools and Families launched the Behaviour Challenge, a new strategy for achieving the aim that every school should have good, not just satisfactory behaviour, including a plan of action in response to Sir Alan Steer’s recommendations.)
+Most schools have very successful behavior and discipline systems in place, with well established rewards and sanctions systems.
+Sir Alan Steer’s report on improving behavior and attendance made a number of recommendations and listed five things that schools can do.
+(In response to the report, the secretary of state for Children, Schools and Families launched the Behavior Challenge, a new strategy for achieving the aim that every school should have good, not just satisfactory behavior, including a plan of action in response to Sir Alan Steer’s recommendations.)

-Five things you can do to continue improving behaviour
+Five things you can do to continue improving behavior

-1. Make sure that consistent, excellent teaching practice underpins your plans to improve behaviour
+1. Make sure that consistent, excellent teaching practice underpins your plans to improve behavior

 For children with SEN this translates to work that is achievable, age appropriate and delivers satisfaction in ‘a job well done’.
 Effective differentiation is essential.

 2. Base your strategies on the ‘what works’ principle

 In 2005, a group of expert practitioners identified ten principles.
 These principles draw together proven best practice and are set out in the publication Learning Behavior Principles and Practice: What works in schools

 3. Keep talking to parents and pupils themselves about improving behavior